talla-ui/talla-ui/llms-overview.md

 if (data) console.log(data.foo);
 ```

-## Form Context and Validation
+## Form State and Validation

-Since bindings always update the view one-way _only_, a separate construct is used to update the application state in response to user input.
+Since bindings always update the view one-way _only_, a separate construct is used for two-way binding.

-The `form` property is defined on activities, as an instance of `FormContext`.
-UI input elements (text fields and toggles) can be bound to the form using the `.bindFormField()` method.
-This updates the form context when the input value changes.
+The `FormState` class is used to store form data and validation errors.
+UI input elements (text fields and toggles) can be bound to fields of form state objects using the `.bindFormState()` method.

 ```typescript
 // ... in a view: